 - The Fund aims to deliver capital growth over the long term (5 years or more) through investment in sustainable securities. - The Fund is considered to be actively managed in reference to the benchmark(s) detailed above.
-The benchmark(s) are not used to define the portfolio composition of the Fund and the Fund may be wholly invested in securities which are not constituents of the benchmark. - The Fund will invest in companies globally.
-All investments will be expected to conform to our social and environmental criteria as set out on the Liontrust website (liontrust.co.uk). - The investment objective of the Fund will be achieved through investment in securities that provide or produce sustainable products and services as well as having a progressive approach to the management of environmental, social and governance ("ESG") issues. - The Fund will typically invest 95% (minimum 90%) of its assets in equities or equity related derivatives but may also invest in collective investment schemes (up to 10% of Fund assets), corporate debt securities, other transferable securities, money market instruments, warrants, cash and deposits. - Investments in emerging market securities will be limited to 20%. - The Fund is permitted to use derivatives for the purposes of efficient portfolio management and for investment purposes.
+The benchmark(s) are not used to define the portfolio composition of the Fund and the Fund may be wholly invested in securities which are not constituents of the benchmark. - The Fund will invest at least 80% in companies which are incorporated, domiciled or conduct significant business in the United Kingdom (UK). - The investment objective of the Fund will be achieved through investment in securities that provide or produce sustainable products and services as well as having a progressive approach to the management of environmental, social and governance ("ESG") issues.
+All investments will be expected to conform to our social and environmental criteria, and ethical screening process which includes complete exclusion of companies involved in any activity related to animal testing.
+Full details are set out on the Liontrust website (Liontrust.co.uk). - The Fund will typically invest 95% (minimum 80%) of its assets in equities or equity related derivatives but may also invest in collective investment schemes (up to 10% of Fund assets), corporate debt securities, other transferable securities, money market instruments, warrants, cash and deposits. - The Fund is permitted to use derivatives for the purposes of efficient portfolio management and for investment purposes.